metio/terraform-provider-k8s/docs/data-sources/ipam_cluster_x_k8s_io_ip_address_v1alpha1_manifest.md

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?

 <a id="nestedatt--spec--pool_ref"></a>